AlexSchmid22191/ElchiCommand/Readme.md

 - state_L2R4: State of valve or relay connecting port L2 to R4.
 Must be either 0 or 1.
 - state_L3R4: State of valve or relay connecting port L3 to R4.
 Must be either 0 or 1.
 - state_L4R4: State of valve or relay connecting port L4 to R4.
 Must be either 0 or 1.

+#### wait

+Wait for a given amount of time.
+(Typically used for repeated measurements with the same parameters).
+Required fields:

+- type: wait
+- wait_time: The time in seconds to wait.
+Must be between 0 and 1,000,000.

 #### iterate_list